Meghan Markle’s Citizenship Could Cause Unprecedented Royal Tax Headache, Per ‘The Sun’

 — Daily Mirror (@DailyMirror) November 18, 2018

-Some of the funds come from the Sovereign Grant, which includes money from British taxpayers along with 15% of the Crown Estate’s profits.
+Some of the funds come from the Sovereign Grant, which includes money from British taxpayers along with 15 percent of the Crown Estate’s profits.
 The estates are a portfolio of properties that are owned by the monarchy.
 This even includes property that’s being used as a wind farm, detailed the BBC.
-The rest of the profits from the estates are given to the public Treasury.
-And last year, each British taxpayer paid about 69 pence towards the monarchy, described Vanity Fair.
+The rest of the profits from the estates are given to the public treasury.
+And last year, each British taxpayer paid about 69 pence toward the monarchy, described Vanity Fair.

 Meghan Markle and Prince Harry facing 'tax nightmare' https://t.co/6xVNrUjcsL